DrewDavidson1999/MIST353_Project/WeatherDataAPI/WeatherDataAppAPI/API_README.md

 ## Joseph Baumgart APIs
 ### 1. GetWeatherAdd API
 #### Purpose:
-The **GetWeatherByLocation** API allows users to retrieve the current weather data for a specified city.
-This API pulls weather data from the `ext_Weather_Current` table from the WeatherDataDB based on the city input.
-This Web APi provides detailed weather information to users of the web application.
+The **GetWeatherAdd** API inserts a new location into the _extLocations table.
+The API asks for a city, state, and LocationID.
+The LocationID autoincriments so it is not truly necessary.
+The API is based off spPreLocAdd.
 ### Inputs:
 - **city**: Name of city for which the weather data is requested.
   - **Type**: `string`